apache/nuttx/configs/sama5d4-ek/README.txt

        disabled; there was a problem at one time but that has probably been fixed.
 HSCMI with TX DMA re-enabled needs to be verified.

-       There does seem to be an issue with removing then re-inserting an SD card.
-In that case, the SD card will fail to mount the when the card is re-inserted.
-Hopefully this problem will be fixed before you read this (in which case, I forgot to remove this note).

    13. Networking is supported via EMAC0.
 See the "Networking" section above for detailed configuration settings.
 DHCP is not used in this configuration; rather, a hard-coded IP address of 10.0.0.2 is